googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 The `toys` gem is used to run tests and other tasks.
 Install it using `gem install toys`.

-Under the `/owlbot-preprocessor` directory, the following tools are available:
+Under the `/owlbot-postprocessor` directory, the following tools are available:

-* `toys build` : Builds a local image of the preprocessor.
+* `toys build` : Builds a local image of the postprocessor.
 * `toys test` : Runs the unit tests.
-Requires a local preprocessor image.
+Requires a local postprocessor image.
 * `toys rubocop` : Runs rubocop lint and style checks.
 * `toys ci` : Runs both test and rubocop.